JaimeStill/cipher-hub/spec.md

 **Error Handling**: Comprehensive error handling using `fmt.Errorf()` with `%w` verb for error wrapping and proper error chain management.

+**Structured Logging**: `log/slog` for production-ready JSON logging with structured field support and performance optimization.

 ### Data Model Architecture

 **Type Safety with Flexibility**: Core security-critical types use strict enums (like `Algorithm`) while extensible concepts use metadata-driven approaches (like participant types).